 - Ensure website materials remain up-to-date and relevant

 To see our full Returners aims and objectives, please click here

-Since 2020, the Diversity Project has partnered with Women Returners, the Return to Work Specialists, to deliver the Diversity Project: Cross-Company Returner Programme, a 6-month returnship.
+Since 2020, the Diversity Project has partnered with Career Returners, the Return to Work Specialists, to deliver the Diversity Project: Cross-Company Returner Programme, a 6-month returnship.
 The aim of the programme is to increase diversity in gender, ethnicity, age and experience within the Investment and Savings Sector.
 It is an opportunity for Diversity Project members to benefit from an experienced talent pool of professionals and to collaborate to drive the diversity agenda at a sector level.

 The programme targets experienced professionals who have taken a career break of 18 months or more.
 It is a fully supported route back to work, including the coaching delivered as a cohort providing cross-company peer support network, an internal mentor and a buddy.

 Applications for employers to take part in the April 2024 Cross-Company Returners Programme are now open, and will close in September 2023.

 The 2023 Cross-Company Returners Programme in partnership with Women Returners has a seven firms offering returnerships: abrdn, AXA Investment Managers, Fidelity International, Hayfin, Mercer, Mubadala Capital, and PGIM.
 If you are interested in opportunities at these firms, head to the programme’s webpage here.

 The programme will run in London and surrounding areas and is targeted at experienced professionals looking to return to work after an extended career break of 18 months or more (as at September 2023).
 The programme is aimed at individuals who are interested in returning to a role in the Savings and Investment Sector.
 Participants will join via a 6-month returnship, with the strong likelihood of a permanent role at the end of the programme.